Kansas Board of Pharmacy

 Kansas facilities can access completed inspection reports through the eLicense Renewal Portal.

-- Manufacturers (4-) and Outsourcing Facilities (20-) should allow 15 business days for Board review and approval.
+- Nonresident Pharmacies (22-) and Outsourcing Facilities (20-) should allow 15 business days for Board review and approval.
 Once approved, the facility can log back in and print/download a copy of the renewed permit.

 - Self-inspections are for personal use unless specifically requested by the Board.
 As of January 1, 2023, self-inspections are no longer accepted with initial and renewal applications.